Mr-Coxall/Microbit-Christmas-Decoration/lesson-03.md

     }
 })
 ```
-## Let's make another pattern, just like in math class
+## Now make another pattern, just like in math class

 - select ``||basic: Basic`` add in a ``||basic:show icon ♥ ▼||`` block and place it inside the ``||loops.repeat||`` block
 - now change the icon to something you would like!